View Adoptable Pets

 Our adoptable animals are posted to our Facebook page timeline, Coshocton County Animal Shelter & HATA.

-We are constantly rotating stray dogs into our shelter, they are not always made available for adoption.
-They often go home to the rightful owner.
-We fully vet our animals prior to making them available.
-A meet and greet appointment is scheduled with an approved applicant, once veterinary care is complete.
-Resident dogs and children encouraged to meet all pets prior to finalization of adoption.
+A meet and greet appointment is scheduled with an approved applicant, once veterinary care is complete, then they go home.
+Your resident dogs and children, family members living in your home, encouraged to meet all of our pets prior to finalization of adoption.

 Adoption Meet & Greets